lobster2023/ASD-Diagnose-with-GNNs/README.md

 * **Python**: python 3.7
 * **torch**: torch 1.12.0

-## Explanation of Figures
+## Figures

-Our key charts are placed below：
+Our charts are placed below：
 ### Figure 1: The overall framework of the proposed model.
 It consists of three modules.
 ![model](https://github.com/lobster2023/ASD-Diagnose-with-GNNs/assets/133120607/fd9a7606-cdfd-4a8e-8705-5d3eff93902f)